artkurbatov/artkurbatov/README.md

 ## Apps I'm working on

-<a href="https://github.com/KurbatovIOS/States-Quiz" target="_blank">States Quiz</a> - Test your knowledge of states map
+<a href="https://github.com/KurbatovIOS/States-Quiz" target="_blank">States Map Quiz</a> - Test your knowledge of USA map

 ## 👨🏻‍💻 About me